hdShang/arxiv-daily/docs/cs-CV/2025-11-13/papers/251110376v2-msgnav-unleashing-the-power-of-multi-modal-3d-scene-graph-for-zero-s.md

 ---
 layout: default
-title: MSGNav: Unleashing the Power of Multi-modal 3D Scene Graph for Zero-Shot Embodied Navigation
+title: "MSGNav: Unleashing the Power of Multi-modal 3D Scene Graph for Zero-Shot Embodied Navigation"
 ---

 # MSGNav: Unleashing the Power of Multi-modal 3D Scene Graph for Zero-Shot Embodied Navigation